On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Examples

 \section{Examples}

 In this section, we give examples to illustrate how we can apply the results obtained in the previous sections.
 We first consider, as a warm-up, a generalized version of the McKean optimal stopping problem with additional running rewards.
 We then extend Egami and Yamazaki \cite{Egami-Yamazaki-2010-1} and obtain analytical solutions.
+We also give a brief review of Surya and Yamazaki \cite{Surya_Yamazaki_2012} and Yamazaki \cite{Yamazaki_2012} where the main results of this paper are directly applied.